Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Client-side and server-side SDKs

-For more detailed diagrams, see Implementation checklist.
+For more detailed diagrams, see Implementation checklist documentation.

 Supported functionality

-- Remote configuration – Update your app in real time without a code deployment.
+• Remote configuration – Update your app in real-time without a code deployment.
 Toggle flags on and off, and even make changes to your experiments while they are running.

 Get started

-Learn more about major concepts in Optimizely Feature Experimentation or jump into creating your first experiment:
+Learn more about major concepts in Optimizely Feature Experimentation or jump into creating your first experiment.

 See the SDK reference guides for details about each API method, such as required arguments, return values, and side effects.